Breadstick-Innovations/M4-Breadstick/README.md

 ## M4-Breadstick
 ### Crowd Supply Page Coming Soon!
+### Entered In The 2021 Hackaday Prize - Challenge 3: Reimagine Supportive Tech

 ### Acknowledgment
 The M4-Breadstick is an adaptation of Adafruit's ItsyBitsy M4 Express; details about their board can be found [here](https://github.com/adafruit/Adafruit-ItsyBitsy-M4-Express-PCB).